 From the lighting to the wipers, the interior and exterior, parts like the steering wheel lock, the braking system to every other detail, nothing is left to chance when the cars are being tested for export.
-That is why the Japanese used car exports are used for many years in Africa.
-Their resilience is amazing because for used cars, they can last many years on end.
+JAAI inspectors are handpicked from the best, most qualified people in the industry and even then, they have to pass the strictest testing to become an inspector in addition to continuous study to upgrade their skills.
+That is why Japanese used car exports can be used for many years in Africa.
+Their resilience is amazing, because even as used cars they can last for many years.

 In addition to a JAAI certification, for BE FORWARD the inspection does not stop there.
 They have permanent onsite mechanics who inspect all the cars that are intended to be exported to Africa and other countries to ensure that they are safe, before they are rolled onto the ship.
 With decades worth of experience in exporting used cars to Africa, they have learned not to take chances.
 Since most of their business is done online, they depend largely on referrals.

 After you select your desired second-hand vehicle, the car is sent to the dealer’s center in Japan where any mechanical hitches are fixed quickly at no extra fees.
 You are then sent additional photos of the vehicle.
 The entire process from purchasing a vehicle until you possess it as a buyer takes an average of 2 months.
 In spite of any additional repairs or changes that may occur before the final exportation, you are only allowed to pay the exact cost as agreed within the initial process.

 Ready to take the plunge and purchase a used Japanese car for yourself or someone else?
 Click or tap the button below to be taken to BE FORWARD’s constantly-updated stocklist of high-quality, low-price, JAAI certified used Japanese cars.